aletrejo/bittrex-scripts/README.md

 * [SQLAlchemy](https://www.sqlalchemy.org) - The Python library used for the database interactions.

 ## Acknowledgments
-Special shout-out to Benoit Hirbec and Kavitah Prasad for their patience and willigness to answer my questions related to this project.
-Thank you!
+Special shout-out to Benoit Hirbec and Kavitha Prasad for their patience and willigness to answer all my questions related to this project.
+Thank you so much for your help!